CentreForDigitalHumanities/I-analyzer/web-ui/src/assets/manual/en-GB/query.md

 The database used in I-analyzer is organised using Elasticsearch.
 To search it, it is necessary to use terms and operators which Elasticsearch can understand.
-A good reference to use can be the Simple Query String manual from Elasticsearch itself.
-It can be found here: https://www.elastic.co/guide/en/elasticsearch/reference/5.5/query-dsl-simple-query-string-query.html

-Note that not everything mentioned in that manual is actually possible.
-Some options might have been switched off.
+They are explained in more details in the [Simple Query String manual of Elasticsearch itself](https://www.elastic.co/guide/en/elasticsearch/reference/5.5/query-dsl-simple-query-string-query.html).

-For your convenience, a summary of the main points from the manual follows below.
+For your convenience, a summary of the search operators is shown below.

 # Simple Query String Syntax